nushell/nushell.github.io/commands/docs/drop.md

 title: drop
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
   Remove items/rows from the end of the input list/table.
-Counterpart of 'skip'.
-Opposite of 'last'.
+Counterpart of `skip`.
+Opposite of `last`.
 usage: |
   Remove items/rows from the end of the input list/table.
-Counterpart of 'skip'.
-Opposite of 'last'.
+Counterpart of `skip`.
+Opposite of `last`.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters